By Alan K. Lee

 Clear Lake offers the outdoor enthusiast a number recreational options, including hiking, fishing, paddling, or just taking in the views and soaking up the beauty and peacefulness of nature.

-My wife and I spent a few days at Clear Lake this past September (2022).
-We stayed in one of the cabins at Clear Lake Resort on the northwest shore of the lake.
+My wife and I have taken short vacations at Clear Lake a couple of times in the past couple of years, most recently in August 2024.
+Both times, we stayed in one of the cabins at Clear Lake Resort on the northwest shore of the lake.
 Coldwater Cove Campground, on the southeast shore of the lake, is another option.
 The campground has 34 campsites, drinking water, and vault toilets, but no RV hookups.
 There are many other campgrounds and a few other resorts within a short drive of Clear Lake, as well.
 And the lake is also close enough to all of the communities in the Willamette Valley and Central Oregon to make it a day trip destination if you don’t want to spend the night.

 Clear Lake Resort is a good option for those, like my wife and I, that prefer the warmth of a heated cabin to an unheated tent or cramped RV.
 The resort has 14 cabins and one yurt.
 Six of the cabins have two bedrooms, a full kitchen, and a bathroom.
 The other cabins and the yurt have power but no indoor plumbing.
 (There is a heated central rest room with showers at the resort).